PranavMenon085/Experiment-No-7/README.md

 Step 2: Accept input from user

 Command: n = int(input("Enter the number of terms : "))
-Function: input() - Built-in function for accepting user input as string
 Function: int() - Built-in function to convert string to integer
 Source: Built-in Python functions (no import required)